Constants, Expressions, and Templates

-Constants and expressions allow you to define reusable values in your configuration.
-Constants are static values, while expressions are dynamically evaluated using Python.
+Constants, expressions, and templates allow you to define reusable values in your configuration.
+Constants are static values, expressions are dynamically evaluated using Python, and templates provide convenient string formatting.

 Constants